Supervisor/supervisor/docs/configuration.rst

 sections elsewhere in your configuration file, and the group must refer to them by name in the ``programs`` value.

-If "homogeneous" program groups" (represented by program sections) are placed into a "heterogeneous" group via ``[group:x]`` section's ``programs`` line, the homogeneous groups that are implied by the program section will not exist at runtime in supervisor.
+If "homogeneous" process groups (represented by program sections) are placed into a "heterogeneous" group via ``[group:x]`` section's ``programs`` line, the homogeneous groups that are implied by the program section will not exist at runtime in supervisor.
 Instead, all